Haredi Judaism: Education

-Haredim primarily educate their children in their own private schools, starting with chederim for pre-school to primary school ages, to yeshivos for boys from secondary school ages, and in seminaries, often called Bais Yaakovs, for girls of secondary school ages.
-Only Jewish religiously observant students are admitted, and parents must agree to abide by the rules of the school to keep their children enrolled.
-Yeshivas are headed by rosh yeshivas (deans) and principals.
-Many Hasidic schools in Israel, Europe, and North America teach few (or no) secular subjects, while some of the Litvish (Lithuanian style) schools in Israel follow educational policies to the Hasidic school.
-In the U.S., most teach secular subjects to boys and girls, as part of a dual curriculum of secular subjects (generally called "English") and Torah subjects.
-Yeshivas teach mostly Talmud and Rabbinic literature, while the girls' schools teach Jewish Law, Midrash, and Tanach (Hebrew Bible).

-Between 2007 and 2017, the number of Haredim studying in higher education had risen from 1,000 to 10,800.
+Between 2007 and 2017, the number of Haredim studying in higher education rose from 1,000 to 10,800.

-In 2007, the Kemach Foundation was established to become an investor in the sector's social and economic development, and provide opportunities for employment.
+In 2007, the Kemach Foundation was established to become an investor in the sector's social and economic development and provide opportunities for employment.
 Through the philanthropy of Leo Noé of London, later joined by the Wolfson family of New York and Elie Horn from Brazil, Kemach has facilitated academic and vocational training.
-With a $22m budget, including government funding, Kemach provides individualized career assessment, academic or vocational scholarships, and job placement for the entire Haredi population in Israel.
+With a $22 million budget, including government funding, Kemach provides individualized career assessment, academic or vocational scholarships, and job placement for the entire Haredi population in Israel.
 The Foundation is managed by specialists who, coming from the Haredi sector themselves, are familiar with the community's needs and sensitivities.
-By April 2014, more than 17,800 Haredim have received the services of Kemach, and more than 7,500 have received, or continue to receive, monthly scholarships to fund their academic or vocational studies.
+By April 2014, more than 17,800 Haredim had received the services of Kemach, and more than 7,500 had received, or continue to receive, monthly scholarships to fund their academic or vocational studies.
 From 500 graduates, the net benefits to the government would be 80.8 million NIS if they work for one year, 572.3 million NIS if they work for 5 years, and 2.8 billion NIS (discounted) if they work for 30 years.

 The Council for Higher Education announced in 2012 that it was investing NIS 180 million over the following five years to establish appropriate frameworks for the education of Haredim, focusing on specific professions.
 The largest Haredi campus in Israel is The Haredi Campus - The Academic College Ono.

 In the midst of a controversy surrounding the limited secular education in some Haredi yeshivas, New York City mayor Eric Adams held up the Haredi yeshiva model as a model to emulate, arguing that "We need to ask, 'What are we doing wrong in our schools?'
 And learn what you are doing in the yeshivas to improve education."

-Tucker Carlson, in an interview with a former yeshiva student, observed that the yeshiva system, with its emphasis on asking questions, "seems like a great education".